You May Also Like

 Discover an emerging career that blends two fast-growing fields into one.

 Here’s a riddle for you: What do you get when you combine the business of healthcare with one of the healthiest careers in business?
 Answer: A healthcare accountant.

 If you’re looking for opportunity and a solid industry in which to use your accounting skills, you couldn’t ask for a better landing place than the healthcare industry.
-By specializing in an area that the U.S. Bureau of Labor Statistics says holds the fastest employment growth and is expected to add the most jobs through 2026, you’re investing your education in a secure employment commodity—one that offers advancement potential and a variety of options.
+By specializing in an area that the U.S. Bureau of Labor Statistics says holds the fastest employment growth (13% as an industry) and is expected to add the most jobs through 2031, you’re investing your education in a secure employment commodity—one that offers advancement potential and a variety of options.

 What are the Specifics of Healthcare Accounting?

 Hospitals and medical practices are a business as well as a place helping people get better, and as such they have a lot of overhead and costs that come with operating and managing a huge enterprise.
 While healthcare accountants do the same tasks any accountant would, their responsibilities revolve around the hospital or medical facility in which they work, so their day to day duties are based in financial health and wellness.
 Who better than an accountant to help keep things in check and ensure that they’re adhering to federal, state and local regulations?